biagiom/QuakeSense/README.md

   * the Seeed Studio 1.5 W solar panel
     * Datasheet: [http://wiki.seeedstudio.com/1.5W_Solar_Panel_81x137/](http://wiki.seeedstudio.com/1.5W_Solar_Panel_81x137/)

-When a seismic event occurs, the sensor node reads the accelerometers samples coming from the LSM6DSL to calculate some of the main parameters that characterize the strong-motion activity:
-* Bracketed duration: defined as the time interval between the first and last exceeding of an acceleration threshold, usually set between 0.05 g and 0.1 g.
-* Peak Ground Acceleration (PGA): the maximum amplitude of the acceleration in absolute value obtained by considering the three horizontal components of acceleration (x, y and z).

-The samples reading starts when the LSM6DSL generates an interrupt associated to the "wake up" event of the LSM6DLS accelerometer and when at least one of the 3 components of acceleration exceeds the associated threshold set at 50 mg for for the horizontal acceleration components and 1120 mg for the vertical component.
-A sensor node can read a maximum of 4096 samples and the time window is 60 seconds.
-To locate and date the seismic event, the sensor node reads and parses the data coming from the Quectel L80 GPS module to get latitude, longitude, altitude, date and time.
-These values are transmitted together with the earthquake parameters to a LoRa gateway using the RFM95W LoRa transceiver.
-Each sensor node is also able to monitor some environmental parameters, in fact it uses periodically the HTS221 and LPS22HB environmental sensors to get temperature, relative humidity and pressure.
-These values are also sent periodically to the gateway using the LoRa protocol.
-To optimize lifetime of the LiPo battery, the sensor node is by default in Low-Power mode.
-In this operating mode, the STM32F401RE MCU is put in deep sleep low-power mode (STM32 Stop mode: the MCU is stopped and the clocks are switched off but SRAM and registers content are kept), the power mode choosed for the RFM95W LoRa module is the sleep mode, instead the Quectel L80 GPS uses the AlwaysLocate mode which is an intelligent power saving mode that allows the GPS module to adaptively and automatically adjust the full on time environmental and motion conditions.
+By default, each sensor node runs in Low-Power mode.
+In this configuration, the STM32 MCU runs in Stop mode (the MCU is stopped and the clocks are switched off, but SRAM and registers content are kept), the GPS module is in AlwaysLocate mode (an intelligent power saving mode that allows the GPS module to adaptively and automatically adjust the full on time according to the environmental and motion conditions), while the LoRa module in Standby mode for the maximum energy saving.
-The sensor node wakes up from Low-Power mode using interrupts generated by the LSM6DSL accelerometer when a seismic event occurs or using RTC when the sensor node has to send environmental data to the gateway.
+When a seismic event occurs, the accelerometer generates an interrupt associated to the wake-up event and the node starts running in Run mode, which results in waking up the STM32 MCU and the GPS module in Full On mode, while the LoRa module is put in Transmit mode.
+The wake-up event happens if at least one of the 3 acceleration components exceeds the reference threshold (50 mg for the horizontal components, 1120 mg for the vertical one).
+Once in Run mode, the sensor node starts reading and recording acceleration data to compute the bracketed duration, defined as the time interval between the first and last exceeding of the acceleration threshold, and the 3 components of the Peak Ground Acceleration (PGA), defined as the maximum amplitude of acceleration in absolute value.
+The computed strong-motion parameters are also geo-referenced thanks to the GPS module, so that latitude, longitude, altitude, date and time paramters are added to the LoRa packet that is finally sent to the gateway.
+The baseline behavior of the node foresees a periodical (by default, every 15 minutes) monitoring of the environmental parameters (temperature, relative humidity and pressure) through the LPS22HB and HTS221 MEMS sensors.

 #### Gateway

-The single-channel LoRa gateway has been made using the following components:
+The single-channel LoRa gateway consists of the following components:

 * [B-L475E-IOT01A2 STM32L4 Discovery kit](http://www.st.com/resource/en/user_manual/dm00347848.pdf) featuring:
   * STM32L475VG: Ultra-low-power ARM Cortex-M4 MCU which includes a Floating Point Unit (FPU), 1 MB of Flash memory and 128 kB of SRAM